• Skip to primary navigation

 Kathleen Ryan is a retired 21-year veteran of the Suffolk County Police Department on Long Island, NY.
 She studied Memoir Writing with Frank McCourt, Creative Nonfiction with Matt Klam, and Screenwriting Adaptation with Stephen Molton.
 Kathleen tweets as @katcop13.
 She is an active participant in #cclivechat and never hesitates to brainstorm on a case.
 She also blogs on Women […]

-Filed Under: Miscellaneous Tagged With: Kathleen Ryan, National Police Week 2011
+Filed Under: Unsolved Tagged With: Kathleen Ryan, National Police Week 2011

 National Police Week 2011: Mike Parker